jkunimune/Djastiz/README.md

 - To display joy or excitement, hold your arm straight up with a clenched fist.
 - To display sadness or disappointment, press a clenched fist into an open palm.
 - To display approval or appreciation toward a person, place your palms together, holding them horizontally, and slide the top hand forward, off of the bottom one.
-- To display disapproval or depreciation toward a person, point at them with two fingers and wag the fingers up and down in opposition to one another.
+- To display disapproval or depreciation toward a person, slowly and gracefully raise your hands toward them while saying "oooooooooooh" quietly.

 ______